United States military buildup in the Caribbean during Operation Southern Spear: Background

-The militarization of the war on drugs—also known as the war on cartels—dates to 1989 during the presidency of George H.W.
-Bush, when Bush introduced a national drug control strategy that emphasized supply interdiction and allocated significant resources to involve the Department of Defense.
-This included the creation of the Office of National Drug Control Policy and formalized the use of military forces in detection operations, foreign force training, and support for law enforcement agencies.
-On 18 September 1989, then-Secretary of Defense Dick Cheney announced specific plans: a Caribbean counternarcotics task force with military aircraft and ships, deployment of forces along the Mexican border, expanded use of the North American Aerospace Defense Command to detect drug trafficking, and training of forces in South American countries such as Colombia, Peru, and Bolivia.
-Cheney emphasized that the military would not conduct arrests or raids but would expand its role in detection and logistical support, involving "a few hundred" troops in Latin America.

-In 1989, president Bush ordered the invasion of Panama to depose the country's de facto dictator, Manuel Noriega.
+In 1989, President Bush ordered the invasion of Panama to depose the country's de facto dictator, Manuel Noriega.
 The invasion was condemned by the United Nations General Assembly as a "flagrant violation of international law".
 The US later provided intelligence about flights with civilians suspected of carrying drugs to Colombian and Peruvian officials; after several planes were shot down, the Clinton administration ceased its assistance in providing information.
-The United States Navy has intercepted ships believed to be used for drug smuggling operations.
+According to the United States Navy, the United States Coast Guard regularly works with the Navy to intercept ships believed to be used for drug smuggling operations.
 The United States Armed Forces broadly engage in joint anti-drug training exercises with other countries, including Colombia and Mexico.

 During the presidency of George W. Bush, the AUMF Act and the Specially Designated Global Terrorist designation in the context of the war on terror laid the groundwork for subsequent classifications.

+President of Venezuela Nicolás Maduro was originally indicted in the US on drug charges including narcoterrorism in 2020.